any1/wayvnc/README.md

 # wayvnc

 ## Introduction
-This is a VNC server for wlroots based Wayland compositors.
-It attaches to a running Wayland session, creates virtual input devices and exposes a single display via the RFB protocol.
+This is a VNC server for wlroots-based Wayland compositors.
+It attaches to a running Wayland session, creates virtual input devices, and exposes a single display via the RFB protocol.
 The Wayland session may be a headless one, so it is also possible to run wayvnc without a physical display attached.